 When the wearer wants to embed Ruby in the jewelry, be sure to ask if they’ve been heat-treated or are lab-grown.

 Chemical Composition Of Ruby Gemstone (Manik)

 Ruby Gemstone is made of Aluminum Oxide.
 The chemical composition of Ruby Gemstone is Aluminium Oxide (Al2 O3).
-Its exact magnitude is 3.99 to 4.00 and refractive index series is 1.760-1.768 to 1.770-1.779.s Ruby’s hardness on the Mohs scale is 9.
+Its exact magnitude is 3.99 to 4.00 and the refractive index series is 1.760-1.768 to 1.770-1.779.s Ruby’s hardness on the Mohs scale is 9.
 It’s the next hardest stone after diamond.
-Sometimes it surpasses even diamond in beauty and value.
+Sometimes it surpasses even diamonds in beauty and value.